chalklab/Dataset-NIST-TRC-MySQL/README.md

   in relational databases are a way to ensure a higher level of integrity in the stored data.
   As an example, in a table a set of unique entries for chemical `substances` is created.
-  In another table, `identifiers` for those substances are captured, and in each record of an identifier a foreign key field points to the substance that identifier represents.
-Now, if at some point a substance entry is found to be a duplicate of another, it will be deleted from the `substances` table.
+  In another table, `identifiers` for those substances are captured, and in each record of an identifier a foreign key field points to the substance that identifier identifies.
+Now, if at some point a `substances` table entry is found to be a duplicate of another, it will be deleted from the `substances` table.
 However, any entries in the `identifiers` table pointing to that substance will remain, and point to a substance that no longer exists.
 This data is now considered to be 'orphaned data', i.e., data that is not part of the data model.
 Creating a